patrickbucher/docs/python/funcprog.md

 add_two(5)  # 7
 ```

-Operators are not functions, byt can be wrapped in lambda expressions for use
+Operators are not functions, but can be wrapped in lambda expressions for use
 with higher-order functions:

 ```python